 Hakone: the Fuji-Hakone-Izu National Park occupies eastern Shizuoka Prefecture (as well as bits of neighbouring Yamanashi & Kanagawa prefectures), consisting of the Mt Fuji area and the Izu Peninsula.
 The World Cup’s too late in the year for climbing Fuji (the trails are closed in early September), but you can still take the bus up to ‘Fujinomiya 5th Station’, which is the car park and trailhead on the south side of Fuji at 2400m.
 Catch the bus from Shin-Fuji Station (weekends only during the World Cup, 2 round-trips per day with 30 minutes at 5th Station, schedule here), which is served by shinkansen bullet trains (specifically, the ‘Kodama’ all-stop trains).

 Other than that the easiest bit of the park to visit is Hakone, actually just across the prefectural boundary in Kanagawa.
 From Odawara Station you can take the bus (around an hour) up to Lake Ashinoko, where you can take a boat cruise on the lake and ride the Hakone Ropeway; that’s plenty for a day-trip, and you can descend to Odawara and take the train on to Tokyo (half an hour by Kodama shinkansen) or Shizuoka.
 You can also stay up there at one of Hakone’s hotels or ryokan, and take your time to check out the various museums, the other ropeway (there are two, the other one being the Komagatake Ropeway up Mt Komagatake), ride the scenic Hakone Tozan Railway, and soak in the hot springs.
-You can get the Hakone Free Pass for 2 or 3 days which covers most of these, and can also include an optional round-trip from Tokyo on the private Odakyu Line (useful if you don’t have the JR Pass).
+You can get the Hakone Free Pass (see here) for 2 or 3 days which covers the ropeways, local buses, sightseeing cruise, and scenic railway.
 Check out the Hakone homepage here, and search hotels in Hakone here

-Hamamatsu’s relatively large expat population mostly consists of Brazilians & Peruvians, so the nightlife is more active than usual in medium-sized Japanese cities and with a little Latin flair; I’ve never personally sampled it though, so you’ll just have to see what you can find.
+Hamamatsu’s relatively large expat population mostly consists of Brazilians & Peruvians, so the nightlife has a reputation for being livelier than usual in medium-sized Japanese cities and with a little Latin flair; I’ve never personally sampled it though, so you’ll just have to see what you can find.